Nurse Competency Questioned After Deaths of Multiple Patients

 The 80-year-old patient who died at the Manhattan VA hospital had undergone several heart procedures and needed his vitals to be constantly monitored.
 On the fifth day of his hospital stay, monitor records showed that an alarm indicated a problem with either the device or the patient.
 No evidence suggested the nurses were aware of the alarm going off until the man was discovered lying unresponsive in his bed.
 Shortly thereafter, he died.

-As it turned out, federal inspectors were already present at the hospital, investigating an earlier death which occurred in a separate monitoring unit earlier that year.
+As it turned out, federal inspectors were already present at the hospital, investigating an earlier death that occurred in a separate monitoring unit earlier that year.
 The inspectors concluded, “The patient’s telemetry status was not effectively monitored at the time of his death due to a lack of awareness of the disconnected lead.”

 When nurses are assigned to a telemetry unit, they are supposed to be trained to place cardiac leads, set parameters for the monitors tracking each patient, verify heart rhythms, and take appropriate actions if there is an irregularity.
 They’re also trained to take notes on patient progress and inform the doctor if there were any changes.